 With the right app the modern digital note is available wherever you go and whenever you need it.
 Like with Evernote.

-Evernote is a note-taking app for Windows, macOS, iOS, Android, and Windows Mobile.
-It stores your notes in the cloud, giving you access to all of them no matter what kind of machine you're on.
+Evernote is a note-taking app for Windows, macOS, iOS, and Android.
+It stores notes, lists, and other work in the cloud, giving you access to all of them no matter what kind of machine you're using—you can even access Evernote using its web client on systems that don't have the app installed.

-TechRepublic's cheat sheet about Evernote is a quick introduction to this note-taking platform, as well as a "living" guide that will be updated periodically as the app changes and evolves to meet new user demands.
+TechRepublic's Evernote cheat sheet is an introduction to this note-taking platform.
+The guide will be updated periodically as the app changes and evolves to meet new user demands.

 - What is Evernote?
 Evernote is a platform-agnostic note-taking app.
-Notes can consist of typed text, handwriting, images, audio, and video.
+Notes can consist of typed text, handwriting, PDFs, website clippings, images, audio, and video.
 Notes can be easily shared and accessed on any machine that has a web browser installed.

 - Why does Evernote matter?
 Evernote may have been one of the first big note-taking apps, but it's a far cry from being unique.
 Evernote still matters, however, because it isn't tied into any ecosystems except its own, making it more accessible to more people.

-- Who does Evernote affect?
-Evernote affects anyone who wants a platform-agnostic ecosystem for note-taking and collaboration.
+- Who should use Evernote?
+Anyone who wants a platform-agnostic ecosystem for note-taking and collaboration.
 That's a lot of people, and an even greater percentage in the workplace.

-- When is Evernote happening?
+- When was Evernote released?
 Evernote has been available since 2008.
-In the past nine years a number of new features and partnerships have improved Evernote to keep it competitive against similar apps.
+Since Evernote's initial release, a number of new features and partnerships have improved the note-taking app to keep it competitive against similar apps.

 What is Evernote?